Ovingdean Hall School

-Ovingdean Hall School (OHS) now OIC Brighton was a special day and boarding secondary school for the severely and profoundly deaf children and young people including those with additional special needs.
+Ovingdean Hall School (OHS) now OIC Brighton was a special day and boarding secondary school for the severely and profoundly deaf children and young people including those with additional disabilities.
 It closed in July 2010.
 The former school's site is in a rural setting in the village of Ovingdean, near Brighton, East Sussex, England.
 Many deaf and hard of hearing children attended the school from all over the UK and sometimes from other English-speaking nations.
 It was constituted as a registered charity under English law.

 Patrons

 Veteran British actress Dame Judi Dench, and the former British Olympic champion Sally Gunnell, were patrons of the school.
 Dench once sent a special filmed message from a James Bond film set during the opening of the school's newly refurbished drama hall.